 Robert E. Perez

-Robert E. Perez was named as the Acting Deputy Commissioner for U.S. Customs and Border Protection (CBP).
+Robert E. Perez was named as the Deputy Commissioner for U.S. Customs and Border Protection (CBP).
 In this role, he serves as the agency’s senior career official, with a primary focus of working closely with the Commissioner to ensure that CBP’s mission of protecting our Nation’s borders from terrorists and terrorist weapons is carried out effectively in partnership with other Federal, state, local, and foreign entities.
 Other top CBP priorities for which Mr. Perez is responsible include securing and facilitating legitimate global trade and travel, keeping illegal drugs and illegal aliens from crossing our borders, and protecting our Nation’s food supply and agriculture industry from pests and disease.

 CHIEF OPERATING OFFICER

 John P. Sanders currently serves as the Chief Operating Officer of U.S. Customs and Border Protection (CBP).
 In that capacity, Mr. Sanders works with the Commissioner to identify and address the operational requirements of the agency, and to provide strategic direction and oversight of enterprise services and operational support components.

 The Intergovernmental Public Liaison is responsible for advising the commissioner, deputy commissioner and program offices on the impact of CBP policies and initiatives with regard to state, local and tribal stakeholders.

 To accomplish this mission, the liaison office strives to maintain open communication and build effective relationships with state, local and tribal governments.
 The office assists these stakeholders through regular, transparent and proactive communication by maintaining partnerships through active outreach.